aws/aws-database-encryption-sdk-dynamodb/specification/structured-encryption/header.md

 The Encrypt Legend Bytes MUST be serialized as follows:

-1. Order every authenticated attribute in the item by the [Canoncial Path](#canonical-path)
+1. Order every authenticated attribute in the item by the [Canonical Path](#canonical-path)
 2. For each authenticated terminal, in order, append one of the byte values specified above to indicate whether that field should be encrypted.